mstack/bootcamp-azure-cosmosdb/readme.md

 1. Open Visual Studio 2017 and create a new **.NET Core Console App** application.
 ![Screenshot 014 - New .NET Core Console App][14]

-2. To be able to connect to the Azure DocumentDB we need the **Microsoft.Azure.DocumentDB.Core** NuGet package.
+2. To be able to connect to the Azure Cosmos DB we need the **Microsoft.Azure.Cosmos DB.Core** NuGet package.
 Therefore follow the next steps
     1. Right click the project and select 'Manage NuGet Packages in the context menu.
-    2. In the Nuget Explorer switch to the *Browse* tab and search for 'Azure documentdb'
+    2. In the Nuget Explorer switch to the *Browse* tab and search for 'Azure Cosmos DB'
-    3. From the result list select the DocumentDB library with .NET Core mentioned: **Microsoft.Azure.DocumentDB.Core**
+    3. From the result list select the Cosmos DB library with .NET Core mentioned: **Microsoft.Azure.Cosmos DB.Core**
     4. Finally click *Install* followed by *Accept* on the several license agreements.
-		![Screenshot 015 - Adding DocumentDB NuGet pacakge to the .NET Core Console App][15]
+		![Screenshot 015 - Adding Cosmos DB NuGet pacakge to the .NET Core Console App][15]

-	Before diving into the DocumentDB we need to add some object classes to be able to parse our JSON result into real objects.
+	Before diving into the Cosmos DB we need to add some object classes to be able to parse our JSON result into real objects.
 3. Create a new public class called **Category** and add a public int *Id* and a public string *Name*.
 	```C#
     public class Category